-Overlooking the city from its 151 metres high, it was built between 1030 and 1145, which makes it a gothic building whose first stones go back to the Middle Ages.
+Overlooking the city from its 151 meters high, it was built between 1030 and 1145, which makes it a gothic building whose first stones go back to the Middle Ages.

-You won’t refuse a little afternoon in the city’s botanic garden, which is ideal for family walk with its adorable ponds and the painters who come to immortalise the moment in a brushstroke.
+You won’t refuse a little afternoon in the city’s botanic garden, which is ideal for a family walk with its adorable ponds and the painters who come to immortalize the moment in a brushstroke.

 But you will also have the time to explore the Rouen’s castle, the Château de Bouvreuil, which was built at the beginning of the 13th century under the instruction of the King of France Philippe-Auguste.